-Data show that in LIC including in fragile states external finance constitutes about 1⁄4 of THE, whereas in MIC this is often <5% of THE.
-Looking at LMIC countries where typically partners are withdrawing taking the subset of countries graduating from GF and GAVI as an example, data show that while progress can be made improving government prioritization of health, public health expenditure per capita is higher than LMIC average.
+Data show that in LIC, including in fragile states, external finance constitutes about a quarter of THE, whereas in MIC this is often <5% of THE.
+Looking at LMIC countries where typically partners are withdrawing and taking the subset of countries graduating from GF and GAVI as an example, data show that while progress can be made in improving government prioritization of health, public health expenditure per capita is higher than the LMIC average.
 Transition from external finance is therefore both about revenues and efficient use of resources.
-Dialogue with MOF cannot be done on a program by program basis; the focus needs to be on streamlining architecture across programs and investing in underlying systems for best results as well as effective domestic revenue generation and allocation at sector level.
-Critically this needs to be accompanied by efforts to strengthen institutions and processes that support and enable system efficiency and performance.
+Dialogue with a MOF cannot be done on a programme-by-programme basis; the focus needs to be on streamlining architecture across programmes and investing in underlying systems for best results, as well as effective domestic revenue generation and allocation at sector level.
+Critically, this needs to be accompanied by efforts to strengthen institutions and processes that support and enable system efficiency and performance.

-WHO articulates three categories of health system support; support to health system foundations, strengthening institutions and transformation support.
+WHO articulates three categories of health system support: support to health system foundations, strengthening institutions, and transformation support.
 The MDG era saw many vertical funding streams, with separate planning, budgeting, procurement and monitoring at times stimulating domestic fragmentation.
 The SDGs face the same risk, unless opportunities are seized to build UHC as an umbrella, moving away from silos to a stronger focus on efficient use of resources and increasing tax revenues for the sector.
-In transition countries strengthening domestic institutions is at the core of health system strengthening.
+In transition countries, strengthening domestic institutions is at the core of health system strengthening.
 Collective financing for health is driven by taxpayer's choices and citizen voice for health.
-Efficiency on the other hand is driven by systems of accountability.
-The latter includes among others regulatory and legal frameworks that help govern public financial management, rights and entitlements, procurement, accreditation etc. For transition support strengthening governance capacity of the Ministry of Health, sometimes weakened by parallel governance structures is central.
-This includes for example institutional capacity for HTA and strategic purchasing, systems for strengthen evidence informed policy, standard setting, and importantly implementation capacity.
-Evidence based comprehensive health sector strategies, developed in a participatory manner should reflect overall health system objectives integrating priority programs together with key subsectors human resources, pharmaceuticals and others.
+Efficiency, on the other hand, is driven by systems of accountability.
+The latter includes, among others, regulatory and legal frameworks that help govern public financial management, rights and entitlements, procurement, accreditation, etc. For transition support strengthening, the governance capacity of the ministry of health, which is sometimes weakened by parallel governance structures, is central.
+This includes, for example, institutional capacity for HTA and strategic purchasing, systems for strengthening evidenceinformed policy, standard setting, and importantly, implementation capacity.
+Evidence-based comprehensive health sector strategies, developed in a participatory manner, should reflect overall health system objectives of integrating priority programmes with key subsectors such as human resources, pharmaceuticals and others.

-Citizen engagement is very important and here programs like HIV can share their experience on engaging civil society but also parliament to strengthen citizen voice.
+Citizen engagement is very important and here disease programmes like the HIV programme can share their experiences in engaging not only civil society but also parliament to strengthen citizen voice.
 There needs to be clarity of timelines for transition and coordination between partners on this.
 GDP is not necessarily an ideal trigger for transition that instead should be based on performance of the system.

-2. Country perspectives
+3.2 Country perspectives

-Sustainability and Transition - Why?
-How?
-When?
-The Estonian case.

-Triin Habicht, Senior Adviser to the Ministry of Health, Estonia
+Sustainability and transition - why? how? when?
+The Estonian case Triin Habicht, Senior Adviser to the Ministry of Health, Estonia

-Estonia outlined experiences from transition from three types of external finance, a GF grant on HIV, EC structural funds focusing on infrastructure, and Norwegian grant with a focus on mental health of children.
+Estonia outlined its experiences of transition from three types of external finance: (1) a GF HIV/ AIDS grant, (2) EC structural funds focusing on infrastructure, and (3) a Norwegian grant focusing on the mental health of children.